Berkshire and South Oxfordshire Churches – online

-Discover some of the many historical, unusual and sometimes hidden churches and churchyards in and around Berkshire and south Oxfordshire and some of the people associated with them.
+Discover some of the many historical, unusual and sometimes hidden churches, and churchyards, in and around Berkshire and south Oxfordshire, and, some of the people associated with them, in this online talk.

 Catherine will talk about the unusually discreet marriage of the widowed Anne Seymour, Countess of Warwick, to Sir Edward Unton at the tiny church of Hatford St George and the scandalous death of her former sister-in-law, Amy Robsart, at Cumnor.
 Find out where you can visit a private library within a church, see rare surviving examples of the macabre funerary art which swept Europe after the Black Death in the 1340s, explore a Georgian church set in Capability Brown- designed parkland, and find graffiti recalling the incarceration of Levellers in 1649.
-Lots of stories and social history and an introduction to some of our most historic small churches.
+Lots of stories and social history and an introduction to some of our most historic small churches, all from the comfort and safety of your own home.

 Catherine Sampson MSc